Contrast Limited Adaptive Histogram Equalization with External Memory

 Normalsimulation mode.
 In Simulink Configuration Parameters, set Simulation mode to

-When the bitstream generation is complete, in the Connect Hardware pane, select Test Connection to test the connection between the host computer and the hardware board.
+When the bitstream generation is complete, on the Connect Hardware screen, to test the connectivity between the host computer and the hardware board, click Test Connection.
 Load the bitstream on the hardware by clicking Load.

 This figure shows the final SoC Builder results after these steps are complete.